Aj254/Introduction_To_Linux/Notebook.md

-# Git, Github, forking, cloning, pullrequests, master,  branches, comimits
+# Git on Commandline

-# all this are intersting stuff ... i am liking it.
+ Github, forking, cloning, pull requests, master,  branches, comimits all this are interesting stuff ... i am liking it.